Sports Betting Explained – Types of Sports Wagers

 Proposition bets, or “prop” bets, focus on the outcome of events within a given game.
 Props are often offered on marquee games of great interest.
 These include Sunday and Monday night pro football games, various high-profile college football games, major college bowl games and playoff and championship games.
 An example of a prop bet is “Which team will score the first touchdown?”

 A teaser is a type of football or basketball wager in which the pointspread is adjusted by additional points in the player’s favor on more than one game.
-In football, a player may move the posted pointspread 6, 6.5, 7 or 10 points.
-In basketball, 4, 4.5 and 5-point teasers are offered.
+In football, a player may move the posted pointspread 6, 6.5, 7, 10 or 14 points (10 and 14 point teasers ties lose).
+In basketball, 4, 5 and 6-point sports betting teasers are offered.

 A round robin is a series of parlays.
 For example, a 3-team round robin consists of three 2-team parlays (A + B, A + C and B + C).

-The most popular sports bets are based on the pointspread.
-The pointspread represents the margin of points in which the favored team must win by to “cover the spread.”
-Bets on the pointspread are usually offered at 11 to 10 odds.
+The most popular sports bets are based on the point spread.
+The point spread represents the margin of points in which the favored team must win the game by to “cover the spread.”
+Bets on the point spread are usually offered at 11 to 10 odds.
 For example, a player must bet $11 to win $10 for a total payout of $21 or $110 to win $100.

 The money line represents the odds of a team winning the game outright without the use of the pointspread.
 The money line is expressed as a 3-digit number.
 For example -150 means a player must bet $150 for every $100 he wishes to win, $15 for every $10 and multiples thereof.

 Action – A sports wager of any kind; a bet.